-Long Sandall Lock is a long term, off-line mooring on the outskirts of Doncaster in South Yorkshire.
+Long Sandall Lock is an off-line mooring on the outskirts of Doncaster in South Yorkshire.
 On the River Dun Navigation - part of the Sheffield & South Yorkshire Navigations - it is a short cruise to Bramwith where the waterway splits, with the New Junction Canal heading north-east for the Aire and Calder Navigation and Goole, and the Stainforth and Keadby Canal heading east to the River Trent at Keadby.

 Most of the site is fenced, with 2 berths being situated on the lock island (unfenced).
 Space is provided for up to 37 boats, the majority moored against finger pontoons in the fenced area, with those on the island area moored linearly.

 The site is on the South Yorkshire Navigation, just outside Kirk Sandall, Doncaster, and can be accessed from Clay Lane, off the main Barnby Dun Road.

 Electricity is provided to some berths on site.
 Customers are required to set up an on-line account through which payment is made for the cost of energy used.